INTRODUCTION TO BUYING HAND SAWS

 - This guy (woodnut4) beautifully repairs, sharpens, & sells amazing saws on ebay…very popular.

 The Disstonian Institute is a fantastic free resource (compiled by Erik von Sneidern) for identifying Disston saw models, their years, and quality level.
-I’ve literally spent hours on the Disstonian Institute website.
+I’ve spent quite a few hours on the Disstonian Institute website.
 Just don’t email Erik asking him to value your saw.

 Another great resource is this saw sharpening tutorial.

 If you want to learn about finding the proper saw models to fit your hands and height, this DVD is a great tutorial on the subject.